AxisCommunications/acap-documentation/docs/develop/schema-field-descriptions-v1.3.md

         - __postInstallScript__ `string`

             Optional script that will be run on the Axis product after ACAP package installation completion.
 This must be a shell script located in the package root.

+    - __uninstallation__ `object`

+        ACAP application uninstallation settings

+        - __preUninstallScript__ `string`

+            Optional script that will be run on the Axis product before uninstallation of the ACAP.
+This must be a shell script located in the package root.

     - __configuration__ `object`